 1916: He is sent to the front on the Somme in France but is invalided out with Trench Fever.

-1917: Begins work, whilst convalescing at Great Haywood, on what was later to become “The Silmarillion”.
+1917: Tolkien begins work, whilst convalescing at Great Haywood, on what was later to become “The Silmarillion”.
 Birth of his first son John.

-1918: Promoted to First Lieutenant and posted to Staffordshire.
+1918: He is promoted to First Lieutenant and posted to Staffordshire.
 At the end of the war returns with family to Oxford.
 Becomes an assistant with the Oxford English Dictionary.

 1919: Works as a freelance tutor in Oxford.